holgerw-chalmers/holgerw-chalmers.github.io/_publications/2020-03-30_powertox_kpi.md

 ---
 title: "Opportunities and barriers for implementation of Power-to-X (P2X) technologies in the West Sweden Chemicals and Materials Cluster's process industries"
 collection: publications
-permalink: /publication/2020-03-30_powertox_kpi.md
+permalink: /publication/2020-03-30_powertox_kpi
 excerpt: 'In this report, opportunities and barriers for the introduction of P2X technologies in the process industries of West Sweden Chemicals and Materials Cluster were identified.
-The project was carried out within the initiative Klimatledance processindustri'
+The project was carried out within the initiative Klimatledance processindustri.'
 date: 2020-03-30
 venue: ''
 paperurl: 'https://www.johannebergsciencepark.com/sites/default/files/M%C3%B6jligheter%20och%20hinder%20P2X_final.pdf'